djon2003/DNS-323/README.md

 ⚠ Make sure to have a backup because this procedure will wipe all your data.\
 ⚠ If somehow, you are stuck somewhere, you might find a solution, you might get help, BUT always remember that it could be possible you will have to use [the serial method](http://www.cyrius.com/debian/orion/d-link/dns-323/recovery/) to recover to the [original firmware](https://ftp.dlink.ca/ftp/PRODUCTS/DNS-323/DNS-323_FIRMWARE_1.10.ZIP).\
-⚠ The D-Link DNS-323 is no longer supported by Debian.
+⚠ The D-Link DNS-323 is no longer supported by Debian, but I added a new section below to use Freexian ELTS repository to continue to obtain security updates till 2025.

 ---